SLEEP, so what are the many benefits of having a good one.

-- We all have at some point experienced those feeling of overwhelming irritability and short-tempered.
-All simply due to us not having had got enough sleep that we needed.
+- E all have, at some point, experienced those feelings of overwhelming irritability and short-tempered.
+All only due to us not having had got enough sleep that we needed.
 A study from the University of Pennsylvania showed that subjects who experienced even partial sleep deprivation reported feelings of anger, stress, fatigue, much sadness, and mental exhaustion.

 Let’s face it, now of this is exactly new information, we are all very aware of how emotional we get in very negative ways when we have to function on too little sleep.
-I find there are three questions arise from this, What is that?
+I find three questions that arise from this: What is that?
 Why doesn’t it have similar effects like other things, say, for example, a few glasses of wine?
-When we were are sleep deprivation do we not start telling those people we love them so much or develop that overconfidence we sudden get in our ability to sing at karaoke?!
+When we were are sleep deprivation, do we not start telling those people we love them so much or develop that overconfidence we sudden get in our ability to sing at karaoke?!

 It is still again a bit of a mystery.
 But the latest researchers have made suggestions that sleep deprivation is responsible for stimulating activity in the amygdala.
-This is the part of our brain that is responsible for our feelings, which among other things, includes fear and anger.
-These feelings when heightened, leading to an overall sense of stress.
-Creating hostility towards others.
-This explains at least some part of, the reason why when your co-worker asks how your weekend was you lose it at him.
+The part of our brain that is responsible for our feelings, among other things, includes fear and anger.
+These feelings when heightened, leading to an overall sense of stress—creating hostility towards others.
+By explaining at least some part of the reason why when your co-worker asks how your weekend went, you lose your temper at them.
 This is then not helped by someone then using their finger guns while passing the remark “Sounds like somebody’s got a case of the Mondays,”.
 It is fair to say that there are other villains here as well as sleep deprivation!

 So, we all know and can see how essential getting enough sleep is for our emotional well-being.
-What other tangible benefits are there to sleep?
-After breathing, drinking and eating people are going to be very hard pressed to find anything that has more health benefits to it than getting enough sleep.
+What are other tangible benefits there to rest?
+After breathing, drinking, and eating, people are going to be hard-pressed to find anything that has more health benefits to it than getting enough sleep.

 Ok, if I want to be technically correct, it is only a third.
-We know that learning and memory occurring in three functions.
-Acquisition, consolidation, and recall.
-Putting at simply, firstly you need to receive the information, secondly, you then need to secure the memory of it, and finally, you need to be able to have it recall it by having access to it when needed.
+We know that learning and memory were occurring in three functions—acquisition, consolidation, and recall.
+Putting at simply, firstly, you need to receive the information.
+Secondly, you then need to secure the memory of it, and finally, you need to be able to have it recall it by having access to it when needed.
 To allow you to yell out the answers at the TV while you watch episodes of “Jeopardy!”

 Acquisition and recall only really take place while we are awake.
 Consolidation, on the other hand, “takes place during sleep through the strengthening of the neural connections that form our memories.
-The overall evidence suggests that adequate sleep each day is very important for learning and memory.”*1
+The overall evidence suggests that adequate sleep each day is crucial for learning and memory.”*1

 For me personally, I’m a firm believer that learning and education should become a lifelong pursuit and as we know once we are out of school, learning becomes optional!
 For all kids, their primary responsibility for the first 18-20 years of their lives is learning.
 With that though, just consider how much information on a daily basis they need to retain.